Every year, millions of people make New Year’s resolutions. This year make a SMARTER resolution you actually want to and will accomplish.

 - Attainable – the goal should be a stretch but attainable.
-Too difficult, you may become discouraged and quit.
-Too easy, you may not feel a sense of accomplishment when the goal is completed.
+If it is too difficult, you may become discouraged and quit.
+If it is too easy, you may not feel a sense of accomplishment when the goal is completed.
 It should be your goal, not someone else’s.

 - Relevant – be clear on how the goal ties into your life.

 - Time-bound – establish interim milestones and target dates.
 Achieving milestones confirms you are on track.
 Not achieving them provides an opportunity to revisit your goal and determine why you are not making progress and then take action.

 - Enlist – to help you stay energized and accountable, tell others about your goal and enlist their support.
 Ask a family member or friend, join an in-person group, or connect with like-minded individuals via social media.

 - Reward – celebrate progress along the way with appropriate rewards.
 It’s fun and looking forward to a reward can help maintain enthusiasm especially if you experience a setback.